RaindropFamily/ObliviousMessageRetrival/README.md

 # For example, if using GCP instance
 # Upload PERFOMR_code.zip and then do:
 mv PERFOMR_code.zip ~/OMR
-cd $OMRDIR && unzip PERFOMR_code.zip
+cd ~/OMR && unzip PERFOMR_code.zip

 OMRDIR=~/OMR   # change build_path to where you want the dependency libraries installed mkdir -p $OMRDIR